TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Testing/Index.rst

   (coding guideline) problems or syntax errors in PHP (lint) *before* you upload your patch.

-How to run the tests
+How to Run the Tests
 ====================

 Tests can be run using the script `Build/Scripts/runTests.sh`.
 This